Ann Arbor in 3 Days: College Town, World-Class Culture & Serious Food

 Where to Stay Tonight

-Downtown Ann Arbor (Same accommodation as Day 1)
+Downtown Ann Arbor (Same hotel as Day 1, no need to move)

 3